 Now if you want to launch another version, you can simply preprend the TAG of the version you want to launch to the container in this way:

 Congratulation’s!
 You have successfully installed Docker.
-Thanks for using this tutorial for installing Subversion on Ubuntu 16.04 LTS (Xenial Xerus) system.
+Thanks for using this tutorial for installing Docker on Ubuntu 16.04 LTS (Xenial Xerus) system.
 For additional help or useful information, we recommend you to check the official Docker web site.